xrstf/mail-o-rama/README.md

 ### SMTP-based using an MTA

-You can install a classic MTA like sendmail, postfix or exim on your Docker host and configure it to relay mail to the Docker container via authenticated SMTP.
+You can install a classic MTA like sendmail, postfix or exim on your Docker host and configure it to relay mail to the Docker container via SMTP.
 This has the drawback that you need to map your host usernames to e-mail addresses (because you cannot send an e-mail just to "root"), but at the same time is the only viable solution when you have other Docker containers that also should send e-mail.

 An easy solution is to use `msmtp`.
 In many cases (like for Archlinux and Debian) there's an addtional package, `msmtp-mta`, that provides a `/usr/sbin/sendmail`